What Is Velma? Cognitive Support for Early Memory Loss

 • Easy to start on a phone or tablet

-• Good for motivated users who like games
+• Good for users who enjoy game-like exercises

 • Little accountability if motivation drops